tungnt-580/100DaysOfCode/log.reincarnations.md

 ### Day 18: Tuesday, March 6, 2018

 **Today's Progress**:
-* Learn redux-saga to use in Chingu front-end project.
+* Learning redux-saga to use in Chingu front-end project.

 **Thoughts:**